Joel-Haeberli/it-security-docs/docs/themes/Introduction to Crypto Failures.md

 - [Bruce Schneier on Heartbleed](https://www.schneier.com/blog/archives/2014/04/heartbleed.html)
 - [EFF on Heartbleed](https://www.eff.org/deeplinks/2014/04/wild-heart-were-intelligence-agencies-using-heartbleed-november-2013)

-To prevent such attacks and other, you must [[Defining your Assets|define you assets]] in order to know needs to be done to secure them.
+To prevent such attacks and other, you must [[Defining your Assets|define your assets]] in order to know needs to be done to secure them.

 ---
 links: [[504 WS TOC - Crypto Failures|WS TOC - Crypto Failures]] - [[themes/000 Index|Index]]